INTRODUCTION to the Project Acadians in Gray

 NOTES

 02. Brasseaux, Acadian to Cajun; Conrad, ed., The Cajuns; Dormon, Cajuns.
 Both the Random House and Webster's dictionaries give the date of 1868 as the first appearance of the word "Cajun."
-Bernard, The Cajuns, citing Dr. Brasseaux's Acadian to Cajun, disagrees with the idea that a unique Cajun culture existed before the Civil War.
-He claims on p.168n that "the ethnic group [the Cajuns] did not coalesce until after the Civil War."
+Bernard, The Cajuns, citing Brasseaux's Acadian to Cajun, and Bernard's recent Cajuns & Their Acadian Ancestors, disagree with the idea that a unique Cajun culture existed before the War of 1861.
+He claims on p.168n of The Cajuns that "the ethnic group [the Cajuns] did not coalesce until after the Civil War."
 I disagree.
-A close look at the antebellum church & civil records of South LA reveals that an ethnic "coalescence" began soon after the first Acadians reached LA, that by the time of the Civil War almost a century later there were few if any Acadian families who had not mixed their bloodlines with non-Acadian families in the region, thus creating a unique cultural identity that came to be called "Cajun."
-Sociologically if not rhetorically, the Cajun culture existed in 1861, and the word "Cajun" may have evolved by then as well, it just did not appear in print until 1868, three years after the War.
-See especially Dormon, pp. 30, 33-34, who, in his careful study of Acadian/Cajun ethnicity, emphasizes that the lower-class, non-genteel Acadians had become "Cajuns" by the mid-nineteenth century.
-Though it is far from complete, the Family Histories section of this website will give the reader some idea of how many Acadian families mixed their bloodlines with non-Acadian families before the War Between the States.
-For a preliminary analysis of endogamous/exogamous marriages in over 2 dozen Acadian families, follow this link.
+A close look at the late colonial & antebellum church & civil records of South LA reveals that an ethnic "coalescence" began soon after the first Acadians reached LA, that by the time of the War of 1861 almost a century later there were few if any Acadian families who had not mixed their bloodlines with non-Acadian families in the region, thus creating a unique cultural identity that came to be called "Cajun."
+Sociologically if not rhetorically, the Cajun culture existed in 1861, and the word "Cajun" likely had evolved by then, it just did not appear in print until 1868, three years after the war.
+James H. Dormon, in his careful study of Acadian/Cajun ethnicity (see especally pages 30, 33-34), emphasizes that the lower-class, non-genteel Acadians had become "Cajuns" by the mid-nineteenth century.
+Though far from complete, the Family Histories section of this website will give the reader some idea of how many Acadian families mixed their bloodlines with non-Acadian families before the War of 1861.
+For a preliminary analysis of endogamous/exogamous marriages in dozens of Acadian families, follow this link.

 04. In the case of a battalion-size unit not broken down into companies, the criterion is 50 individuals with Acadian/Cajun surnames; for regiment-size units not broken down into companies, 100.
 See the General Information page for a fuller explanation of how units qualify for the list.